Dementia with Lewy bodies

 It is upsetting, but knowing what to expect can help with planning ahead.
 Someone with Lewy body dementia is likely to need a lot of care as the condition progresses.
 They may eventually need residential care.

 There can be a range of symptoms, including sudden changes in attention and alertness, hallucinations and difficulties with movement.
-See Symptoms section for more information.

-Lewy body dementia gradually gets worse over time.
+Like other types of dementia, Lewy body dementia develops gradually and gets worse over time.
+How quickly this happens can vary.
 People may start to have more memory and behaviour problems and find it harder to manage day-to-day activities.
-You can find out more in our section on How dementia with Lewy bodies progresses.

 More on this topic